Amin al-Majaj

 Amin Saleh Majaj (أمين المجاج, Āmeen Majjaj; 21 March 1921, Ramallah – 2 January 1999, East Jerusalem) was a titular mayor of Jerusalem, formerly the neighborhoods of East Jerusalem that were occupied and annexed by Jordan during the years 1949–1967, and later occupied and annexed by Israel in the Six-Day War.

 Al-Majaj held the position from 1994 to his death after Mayor Ruhi al-Khatib died on 5 July 1994.
 A year later Jordanian businessman Zaki Al-Ghul was selected as successor to this position, which does not entail direct responsibility for municipal services.
 The position is not recognized by Israel.

 Amin Majaj was a physician and a public servant.
 In the late 1940s and 1950s he made detailed research into malnutrition and its attendant diseases among children in the Palestinian refugee camps, and devised treatments for them.

 Born in Ramallah in 1921 to a well known Christian family that belonged to the Anglican Episcopal Church, Majaj was educated at St George's High School in Jerusalem (part of the Anglican bishopric), going on to the American University of Beirut in 1945 and to the University of London, where he studied medicine, specialising in child health.

-Back in Jordan, Majaj was confronted by a new and challenging situation.
+Back in Jordan, Majaj faced a new and challenging situation.
 There were now half a million refugees from Palestine in Jordanian camps, kept alive by UNRWA rations.
 Many children were dying from gastroenteritis and deficiency diseases.